HamadKhushik/UCSD-UnfoldingMaps/README.md

 Hoover effect has been added to the appplication and a label is shown every time mouse hoovers over a marker

-In the extension, the users enters the name of the country to view the airports only of that country or just press enter to view the airports of the world
+In the extension, the users enter the name of the country to view the airports only of that country or just press enter to view the airports of the world

 if the user clicks on any airport, the program shows all the routes out of that airport and the destination airports